aomaits/algo_practice/README.md

 I first updated the line `s[i] = t[i]` to `s[i] == t[i]`.
 I was seeing an error on the comparison and read this similar to the `===` in JavaScript.
 Then I saw that the semicolons in the lines `res = '0';` in the if statement and `res = '1';` in the else statement were causing a syntax error, so I removed those.

 I ran the code again but still returned only `0`, so I figured that the logic was set up to conditional reset the value of `res` on each comparison instead of adding to it.

-####
+I tried to look for a simple way of successively adding to the variable, wondering if I could use a `+=` as in JavaScript.
+I didn't find a clear example right away, so I tried it, thinking it seemed logical based on what I did find.
+And it worked!

 ### My Progress